Break down barriers between departments.

 - Train Executives, Managers, and Leaders

-With a sense of urgency and a powerful coalition in place, it’s now time to implement SAFe.
-This article describes the next critical move—Identify Value Streams and Agile Release Trains (ARTs).
+With a sense of urgency and a powerful coalition of empowered change agents in place, it’s now time to implement SAFe.
+This article describes the next critical move—Organize Around Value.
 Value streams and ARTs are the organizational backbone of a SAFe implementation and are critically important to the success of this journey.
-Attempting to shortcut or breeze through this step would be like putting your foot on the brake at the same time you are trying to accelerate.
+Attempting to shortcut or breeze through this step would be like putting your foot on the brake while simultaneously trying to accelerate.
 But get this one right, and the organization will be well on its way to a successful transformation.

-Identifying Value Streams and Agile Release Trains (ARTs) requires an understanding of a new organizational model, one that is optimized to facilitate the flow of value across functional silos, activities, and boundaries, and includes the following steps:
+Organizing around value requires an understanding of a new organizational model, one that is optimized to facilitate the flow of value across functional silos, activities, and boundaries and includes the following steps:

 - Identify the Operational Value Streams